Stuycs-K/finalproject-10-liu-chenrui-pang-renxuan-woo-ronnie/DEVLOG-Chenrui.md

 ### 2025-05-23 - File Mode Completed
 I made a working file mode but soon realized that if I run the file mode on an image, the resulting output is too long so it freezes the program for a bit.
 I am considering an alternative way to demonstrate this encoding more concisely.

+After bouncing ideas with my teammates, I decided the best course of action is to add another flag for if we want to output the brainfuck in shorthand mode or standard mode.
+Shorthand mode will be useful for large data to minimize the brainfuck output.